“Communication––the human connection––is the key to personal career success.” –– Paul J. Meyer

 Connection with others is a basic human need and one that is essential for lasting employee engagement.
 It’s the feeling that being part of your organization makes you part of a community of people who are engaged in something that’s bigger than any one person.

-In the book, ENGAGEMENT MAGIC®: Five Keys to Unlock the Power of Employee Engagement, Connection is the last key to the ENGAGEMENT MAGIC® formula, Meaning, Autonomy, Growth, Impact, and Connection.
+In the book, ENGAGEMENT MAGIC®: Five Keys for Engaging People, Leaders, and Organizations Connection is the last key to the ENGAGEMENT MAGIC® formula, Meaning, Autonomy, Growth, Impact, and Connection.
 It’s the sense that a place is “special,” that you and your colleagues are a “band of brothers” who have each other’s backs unconditionally.

 The sense of belonging to something beyond yourself.